rchiaramo/path_tracer/README.md

 I'm currently only rendering the final scene is RTiOW, though I used a BVH implemented with the SAH.
-I'm also trying to clock the megakernel (compute only) using write_timestamps, though there are two issues: first, the timestamps occasionally come back as zeros; second, the wait for result seems to mess up the winit loop when I try to resize.
+I'm also trying to clock the megakernel (compute only) using write_timestamps, though the timestamps occasionally come back as zeros.

+At this point in my progress, the next step is to implement a wavefront pathtracer.
+I will copy this code to a new repository, path_tracer_wavefront, and start fresh there with this as the starting point.
+I want to keep this in a working state for future comparisons.

 Progress:
 - basic camera movement implemented